delta-incubator/delta-sharing-rs/README.md

 [^1]: An example configuration can also be found at [`config`](https://github.com/delta-incubator/delta-sharing-rs/tree/main/config) directory.

 [^2]: When delta-sharing-rs detects duplicated configuration variables, the values from environment variables take precedence over those from configuration files.

-[^3]: These variables may be required when you use the corresponding cloud backends.
-If these variables are not set when dealing with tables located in the corresponding storage backends, the server will return unsigned URLs instead and may cause internal server errors.

 API
 ==============================